Gun Safety for Kids

 Teach Kids How to Respond to Guns

-You may not have guns in your home, but your kids may visit family members or friends who have guns.
-Always check with the parents of your child's friends to see if they have guns in the home.
-Also, teach your kids how to respond to guns in a safe and responsible way.
+You may not have guns in your home, but your children might visit family members or friends who do; always check with other parents about firearms in the home before visits.

 If they see a gun lying somewhere, they should: